pouyasattari/Automatic-Generative-Code-with-Neural-Machine-Translation-for-data-security-purpose/README.md

 ## 🙏 Acknowledgments
-Thanks to all contributors and supporters of this project.
-Special thanks to DESSERT Research Lab for their invaluable datasets and insights.
+Thanks to **Marco Rinaldi**, my teammate.
+Special thanks to [DESSERT Research Lab](https://github.com/dessertlab) for their invaluable datasets and insights.